-Politics Chat: What Will The GOP Do With Moore’s Sexual Misconduct Allegations?
+Politics Chat: What Will the GOP Do With Moore’s Sexual Misconduct Allegations?

 Olivia: But Republicans also thought Trump would lose the last weeks of the campaign.
 His own staff thought he’d lose.
 I think he thought he’d lose.

-Jon: Yup
+Jon: Yup.

 Eric: But they thought he had a chance.